prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 The first-party cookie generation and identity resolution functionality is provided by the LiveConnect JS library, included within the LiveIntent ID sub-module.
 LiveIntent has created a shared library that is open source, available at [www.npmjs.com/package/live-connect-js](https://www.npmjs.com/package/live-connect-js).

+The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
+With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.

 The SharedId can also be provided by the liveconnect user ID module.
 There are two possible setup depending on the configuration of the liveconnect module:

 1. If idcookie.mode is set to 'generated', a generated first-party cookie managed by liveintent's javascript is provided.